Resonator reset in circuit QED by optimal control for large open quantum systems: Introduction

 An important difficulty when dealing with open quantum systems is that the Schr\"odinger equation is replaced by a master equation and the wavefunction by a density matrix~\cite{gardiner:2004b}.
-For a system of dimension $d$, described by the master equation $\dot\rho = \hat{\mathcal{L}} \rho$, a standard approach is then to express the density matrix $\rho$ in Liouville space as a vector $\rho_L$ of dimension $d^2\times1$ and the superoperator $\hat{\mathcal{L}} \cdot$ representing the master equation as a matrix $L$ of size $d^2 \times d^2$~\cite{schulte11opengrape}.
-With this representation, time evolution is obtained by either direct matrix exponentiation or it can be implemented with optimized time propagators, for example using expansion in Newton polynomials~\cite{goerz2015optimizing,ashkenazi95newton} or by projection onto Krylov subspace~\cite{gutknecht2007brief, tal2007restart}.
-Given the large size of $L$ even for moderate $d$, this approach rapidly becomes numerically intensive.
+For a system of dimension $d$, described by the master equation $\dot\rho = \hat{\mathcal{L}} \rho$, a standard approach for optimal control is then to express the density matrix $\rho$ as a vector $\rho_L$ of dimension $d^2\times1$ and the superoperator $\hat{\mathcal{L}} \cdot$ representing the master equation as a matrix $L$ of size $d^2 \times d^2$~\cite{schulte11opengrape}.
+In this representation, time evolution can be obtained by direct matrix exponentiation which, given the large size of $L$ even for moderate $d$, rapidly becomes numerically intensive.
+While alternative implementations with optimized time propagators, for example using expansion in Newton polynomials~\cite{goerz2015optimizing,ashkenazi95newton} or by projection onto Krylov subspace~\cite{gutknecht2007brief, tal2007restart} can be used, they lack the simplicity of the direct matrix exponentials and are thus not as widespread.
 Optimal control in open quantum systems has therefore been mostly limited to systems with small Hilbert space size.
-Here, we present an alternative implementation of the open GRAPE algorithm that eliminates the passage to Liouville space and which is thus well suited for large open quantum systems.
-This approach avoids matrix exponentiation and rather relies on using standard Runge-Kutta time-integration of the master equation.
+Here, we present an alternative implementation of the open GRAPE algorithm that eliminates the need to generate the large matrix $L$.
+This implementation is well suited for large open quantum systems and avoids explicit matrix exponentiation by rather relying on simple and standard Runge-Kutta time-integration of the master equation.